 To join this program, customers purchase a minimum of 50 hours flight time, with each agreement tailored to the individual customer’s needs and requirements.
 The all-inclusive and fixed-hourly rates cover both flight hours and taxi time.

-Pre-purchased Diamond Agreement hours have no minimum annual usage and no maximum carry-over, making the Diamond Agreement program very flexibility.
+Pre-purchased Diamond Agreement hours have no minimum annual usage and no maximum carry-over, making the Diamond Agreement program very flexible.
 Qatar Executive’s customers are also offered guaranteed availability for reservations booked from just 72 hours in advance.
 The program also offers further discounts for longer lead bookings and scheduled return flights within a few days.

 Other features include: